snur206/reading-notes/301/class14notes.md

 Diverse companies perform better because they are smarter and more creative than homogeneous ones.

-An example of how a diverse company can serve a diverse user base
+An example of how a diverse company can serve a diverse user base would be understanding the diverse background in a company and accepting everyone's differences you will build more effectively for people they are in common with

 ## Things I want to know more about